compodoc/compodoc/docs/README.md

 Unit testing is done by running severals documentation generation with many different files and projects.

-E2E testing id done with saucelabs service.
+E2E testing is done with saucelabs service.

 ### Local unit testing